 Floor Puzzles

 Some preschoolers may be ready for “free form” puzzles.
 Large floor puzzles are the next “progression” in the puzzle development.
 Look for puzzles around 48-60 pieces for this age group.
+This solar system puzzle has been a big part of my life since 2007 when I started teaching.
+It’s a kid favorite.

 More puzzles: I have a great toy list dedicated to puzzles.
 If puzzles are on your list, hop over to my best puzzles for kids gift guide.